Fort Worth Speeding Accident Attorney

 - Stand up to insurance companies on your behalf and protect you from their scrupulous tactics, and

 - Fight to negotiate a fair settlement offer on your behalf.

-If insurance companies or at-fault parties won’t cooperate, we will not hesitate before bringing your personal injury lawsuit to a jury in Tarrant County.
-Our reputation in the courtroom precedes us, so we’re confident that insurers will want to avoid going head-to-head against us at trial.
+If insurance companies or at-fault parties won’t cooperate, he will not hesitate before bringing your personal injury lawsuit to a jury in Tarrant County.
+Jason’s reputation in the courtroom precedes him, so he’s confident that insurers will want to avoid going head-to-head against him at trial.

-You can learn more about how our Fort Worth car accident attorneys might be able to help you recover a financial award or settlement by scheduling a free consultation.
+You can learn more about how a Fort Worth car accident attorney might be able to help you recover a financial award or settlement by scheduling a free consultation.

 How Common Are Speeding Accidents?

 Very.
 In 2018, speed was a factor in more than a quarter (26%) of all fatal car accidents in the United States.
 That means that, on an average day, 25 people are killed in speed-related car accidents across the nation.
 Fortunately, speeding car accidents have decreased in recent years.
 In 2010, nearly one-third (32%) of traffic accident fatalities were caused by speed.